wakeful-answer/vigilant-journey/docs/Concerts.md

     - Libya Montes
     - Alyas Morgus
   date: Sunday, October 27
-  time: 21:30-03:00
+  time: 21:30-01:30
   venue: Batala Bar, Intramuros
   desc:
-    - WSK caps off its 10th year anniversary festival with DJ performances from Bruder, Libya Montes, and Alyas Morgus.
+    - WSK caps off its 10th year anniversary festival, bidding farewell to a decade of debauchery and godlessness before its hibernation and reformatting, with an open party featuring DJ performances from Bruder, Libya Montes, and Alyas Morgus whose styles encompass Berlin-style techno, harsh noise, and budots.

 ---